 2. How many products or services do you estimate you will be selling.

-Once you have a clear view of your business requirements, you have to think the size of your ecommerce.
-Are you planning to offer a huge amount of services?
-Does your ecommerce have a lot of products?
-How many are them?
+Once you have a clear view of your business requirements, you have to think the size of your online business.
+Are you planning to offer a wide range of services?
+Does your online shop have a lot of products?
+How many are there?
 100?
 500?

 Being specific in these will guide you to choose the best ecommerce platform.